AlexEnCode/AlexEnCode/README.md

 <br>
 Pick a slot if you'd like to chat about anything you are into !
+We could talk about Sci-fi books, interior design, indoor plants... or even coding !
 <h2 align="center">
 <br>
 <a style="color:#31397D" href="https://calendly.com/alexcode/30min" target="_blank"><img width="498" alt="meet_link" src="bouton.png"> </a>